Schur-Positivity of Short Chords in Matchings: Introduction

-In this work, we focus on the set of matchings of a given set of vertices. \begin{definition} A matching $m$ on a finite set of vertices $S \subseteq \NN$ is an unordered partition of $S$ into blocks, each block of size $1$ or $2$.
+In this work, we focus on the set of matchings of a given set of vertices. \begin{definition} A matching $m$ on a finite set of vertices $S \subseteq \PP$ is an unordered partition of $S$ into blocks, each block of size $1$ or $2$.
 If a block of a matching $m$ contains only the vertex $i$, we say that $i$ is an \emph{unmatched vertex} of $m$ and denote $(i) \in m$.
-If a block contains both $i$ and $j$, we say that $(i,j)$ is a \emph{chord} of $m$ and denote $(i,j) \in m$.
-Moreover, if $i < j$ then we say that $i$ opens this chord and $j$ closes it.
+If a block contains both $i$ and $j$ for $i<j$, we say that $(i,j)$ is a \emph{chord} of $m$ and denote $(i,j) \in m$.
+That is, the notation $(i,j)\in m$ implies that $i<j$.
+When $(i,j) \in m$, we also say that $i$ opens this chord and $j$ closes it.
 If a matching $m$ has no unmatched vertex, then we say that $m$ is a perfect matching. \end{definition}

 We will focus on matchings on the set $[N] := \{1,\dots, N\}$ for some $N \in \NN$.
 Denote by $\M_N$ the set of matchings on $[N]$, and by $\M_{N,f}$ the set of matchings on $[N]$ with $f$ unmatched vertices.